-The USC10G4's management utility is an easy-to-use menu-driven interface for securely communicating with the unit.
-Each USC10G4 comes in the box with a specific utility executable "mated" to the particular unit with which it came.
-The USC10G4 utilities are not interchangeable; an individual USC10G4 may only be accessed by the specific utility with which it came.
-You may find the utility for your unit located on the white USB stick that came with your unit - look for the executable named IPCD10G4 [your unit's serial number].exe.
+The USC10G3's management utility is an easy-to-use menu-driven interface for securely communicating with the unit.
+Each USC10G3 comes in the box with a specific utility file "mated" to the particular unit with which it came.
+The USC10G3 utilities are not interchangeable; an individual USC10G3 may only be accessed by the specific utility with which it came.

-The management utility is the only interface available for communicating with your unit, therefore we recommend that you keep a copy of your USC10G4's management utility in a safe place.
+The management utility is the only interface available for any and all communications with the unit, therefore we recommend that you keep a copy of your USC10G3's management utility in a safe place.